 Everybody has to come from somewhere, but for Louisvillians, it's an immense source of pride that the champ, the Greatest, Muhammad Ali himself grew up here.
 That before this living legend shook up the world he was once a kid named Cassius Clay playing in the West End.

 The trouble was, I wasn't so sure my words were true.
 I patched together a limping, scattered story, but couldn't bring myself to file it.
-Instead, I sent the editor an apology:
+Instead, I sent the editor an apology: "After a summer of researching, reading, talking to (many) people, and going all over town, the result is a story that not a single person would read and want to come to Louisville."

 See, I'd found that most places significant in Ali's life were unmarked, abandoned, or demolished.